VergilUa/SpeedTreev6HDRP_ASE_Port/README.md

 - SpeedTree v6; (Other versions of trees untested)
 - HDRP 7.1.8 package;
 - Unity 2019.3.1.x+;
-- Amplify Shader Editor (for editing and tweaking, and potential bugfixes.
+- (Optional) Amplify Shader Editor (for editing and tweaking the shader, and potential bugfixes.
 Also, its amazing for every pipeline)

 (Other versions untested)